nomilous/objective_dev/README.md

                 });

                 // Test will fail if fn() (from 3) and y() (from 2)
-                // not called in MyThing.below
+                // are not called in MyThing.below
                 MyThing.somethingThatShouldCallBoth();

             });